FerRomMu/Java-Redis-Postgre-ChatApp/README.md

 Now you have postgreSQL on localhost:5432 and pgAdmin on localhost:5050.

 ### Connect database with pgAdmin
 Go to localhost:5050 and create a server to connect the database.
-Name it 'jwt_security' for consistency with the application's configuration, for the credentials use "username: username" and "password: password".
+Name it 'chatapp' for consistency with the application's configuration, for the credentials use "username: username" and "password: password".

 ### Run project (Api)
 Now you can run the project with an IDE or use gradle: